melody-ren/cudaqx/docs/sphinx/api/qec/nv_qldpc_decoder_api.rst

               max_iterations.
 The actual number of returned iterations might be fewer than `bp_llr_history` if BP converges before the requested number of iterations.
 Introduced in 0.4.0.
+            - `num_iter` (bool): If true, return the number of BP iterations run.
+              Introduced in x.x.x.